 The two most famous recipes for focaccia are the Focaccia Genovese, which is the original, and the Focaccia al Formaggio di Recco, the second most important in the ligurian region where it was born.

 Because of its high fat content this bread isn’t recommended for people counting calories.
-100g of this bread can easily have 350-400 calories – 30 to 50% more than regular bread.
-Neither is a bread to eat daily, or you will see the scale picking up those extra pounds.
-But it’s certainly a bread that is fulfilling, which makes it great for picnics, a day at beach with some mortadela and pecorino or to take along during long hikes.
+100g of this bread can easily have 350-400 calories – 30% to 50% more than regular bread.
+Neither is a bread to consume daily, or you will see the scale picking up those extra pounds.
+But it’s certainly a bread that is fulfilling, which makes it great for picnics, a day at the beach with some mortadela and pecorino, or to take along during long hikes.

 My recipe renders a softer, spongier bread than the traditional recipe, due to the extra butter, which makes it a perfect bread for a panino or sandwich.

 NOTE: When working in the kitchen we use grams not oz, for accuracy.
 All or most of my recipes are written with the metric system, using grams, kilograms, liters and milliliters.
-If a dual scale isn’t available in your kitchen, google can convert them for you.
-Simply entering 470 g to oz and hitting enter will provide the conversion for this.
+If a dual scale isn’t available in your kitchen, google can convert these measurements for you.

 470 g of all purpose flour without any additives (no self rising)